 Some suppliers may be willing to give you a deal on glassware, especially those brands seeking more recognition.
 Shop around and see what kind of bulk order deals you can get glassware.

-Plan Your Bar Menu
+Open a Bar – Plan Your Bar Menu

 It’s your time to shine!
 Showcase your signature cocktails and highlight recommended drinks.
 People tend to order standard cocktails off-menu, so no need to list every recipe known to man.